 Photo Flash: Sneak Peek - Mesa Contemporary Arts Museum's Five Exhibitions by Emerging and International Artists

-Mesa Contemporary Arts Museum presents five new curated exhibitions showcasing contemporary work by emerging and internationally recognized artists.Exhibitions will be celebrated at a free reception, Friday, May 9, 7:00 - 10:00 p.m. in the museum courtyard.
+Mesa Contemporary Arts Museum presents five new curated exhibitions showcasing contemporary work by emerging and internationally recognized artists.Exhibitions will be celebrated at a free reception, tonight, May 9, 7:00 - 10:00 p.m. in the museum courtyard.
 The reception will feature musical entertainment by Bluesman Mike and The Blues Review Band, light refreshments and an opportunity to meet the artists.
 Scroll down for a sneak peek at some of the art!

 Exhibitions opening on or after April 4 include: Boundless: The Book Transformed in Contemporary Art; Fold, Paper Scissors; In/Visible; Turning the Page: Sculpture by Marilyn da Silva; Metal and Beyond.

 Boundless: The Book Transformed in Contemporary Art (April 4 - August 10, 2014), challenges the traditional purpose of books by transforming them into three-dimensional sculptures.
 The book as artifact preserves our literary culture, and it can be revered as a work of art on its own.
 By physically altering their appearance, artists in this exhibition will bestow each book with a new life and meaning.

 Featured artists include Doug Beube, Long-Bin Chen, Melissa Jay Craig, Casey Curran, Brian Dettmer, Liz Hamman, Andrew Hayes, Guy Laramée, Jacqueline Rush Lee, Dan Mayer, Alex Queral, Isaac G. Salazar, Mike Stilkey, Julia Strand, Margaret Whiting.